Three more civilians kidnapped in occupied Afrin

 Hemid Qedro Mihemed, on the other hand, comes from the village of Mosaka in Rajo district.
 No information is available on the aftermath of the kidnapped civilians.

 Afrin has been occupied by Turkey since March 2018.
 Kidnappings are a common source of income for the Islamist mercenaries of the Turkish state.
 Since the beginning of the occupation of Afrin, human rights violations and war crimes have been on the agenda in what was once the safest region of all Syria.
 In addition to a classic colonial policy, Turkey continues to practice a policy of ethnic cleansing, which has driven hundreds of thousands of people from their ancestral settlements.
 The demographic change in favour of Turkey and its Islamist invasion forces, crimes such as kidnapping, torture, extortion and murder are happening with the de facto approval of the international community of states.

-Even two and a half years after the occupation of Afrin in northwestern Syria by Turkey and jihadist militias, excessive violence, looting and expulsions continue to be on the agenda in the formerly self-governing canton.
+Een almost three years after the occupation of Afrin in northwestern Syria by Turkey and jihadist militias, excessive violence, looting and expulsions continue to be on the agenda in the formerly self-governing canton.
 These are the findings of a monthly report by the Human Rights Organization of Afrin.
 The balance sheet of human rights violations recorded in September was presented on Sunday at the Serdem Camp in the Shehba canton.
 The contents of the report are; two civilians killed, including a child, over eighty abducted, and three minors married to Islamist mercenaries against the will of their families.

 In September, the Independent International Commission of Inquiry on the Syrian Arab Republic published a 25-page report presenting its findings based on investigations conducted from 11 January 2020 to 1 July 2020.